- Sleeping in the convention space is strictly forbidden.

 Open carry of real weaponry is not permitted at AggieCon.
 All weapons, including concealed firearms, must be approved by security.
 Persons in possession of a concealed firearms are politely requested to bring proof of registration to the security lead or a designated representative.

 Certain areas are limited to adults over the age of 18.
 Persons under the age of 18 may only enter these areas while in the company of a parent or guardian.
+Some areas and panels will forbid minors even with the company of a guardian.
 Security reserves the right to request ID or other verification that the accompanying adult is, in fact, a parent or guardian.
-Attendees wearing badges marked as “Field Trip” are barred from Rocky Horror and the 18+ area of art show without exception.
-Proof of parent/guardianship includes, but is not limited to: IDs with identical last names, embarrassing pictures you were saving for their first date, funny stories of wrong answers they gave on their test last week, and stretch marks.
+Proof of parent/guardianship includes, but is not limited to: IDs with identical last name, birth certificate, pictures of first day of school.

 AggieCon is dedicated to providing a harassment-free conference experience for everyone.
 Harassment includes, but is not limited to, offensive verbal comments, sexual images in public spaces, deliberate intimidation, stalking, unwanted photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
 Participants asked to stop any harassing behavior are expected to comply immediately.
 Violators of this policy will be removed from the Con.
 Attendees may report any violations of the Harassment Policy to any person wearing a security or convention staff badge.